A Vanished Company Town – New River Michigan

 All signs of this once thriving town have been erased by time and nature.
 It was located about a mile from Huron City and eight miles from Port Austin.
-From initial land grants in 1845 to J. Spikerman and Walter Hume, this fishing village developed quickly.
-A sawmill was built in 1853 over New River Creek so sawdust was carried out into the lake.
-(Note…this contrasts to operations at Port Crescent which used sawdust and lumbering waste as a source of fuel) This venture ended in failure in 1865.
-A grist mill came in 1856.
-By 1858 industrialists Howe & Clark employed up to 100 men and built docks for shipment of lumber.
+From initial land grants dated May 12, 1845, to J. Spikerman and Walter Hume, this fishing village developed quickly.

 In the creek at New River, fish were so plentiful that it was a common practice for early settlers to catch them in the Spring in huge nets.
 Often a year’s worth of fish could be put away in barrels and cured.
 Sturgeon was common and frequently caught.